Nonlinear signal transduction network with multistate: Dynamics of CICR on the network

 In Fig.~\ref{Fig: s1}, the results with small strength of connection $s=1$ are presented.
 We provide the results at both short time and long time scales to show the effects of fast processes and slow process.
 The results at medium time scale are also given as a reference of general picture of the time revolution.
 The time revolution of the fractions of four states on three networks exhibit very similar behaviors.
-The open state $O_1$ will deactivate rapidly within a relaxation time $\tau\sim 0.1$~s (see Fig.~\ref{Fig: s1}a1, b1, and c1).
+The open state $O_1$ deactivates within a relaxation time $\tau\sim 0.1$~s (see Fig.~\ref{Fig: s1}a1, b1, and c1).
 At such time scale, the state $O_2$ is nearly not activated, and the fraction of state $C_2$ increases very slowly.
 Such pattern keeps up to a time about 1~s (see Fig.~\ref{Fig: s1}a2, b2, and c2).
 At the scale of 10~s , the slow process takes effect.
-The fractions of states $C_2$ and $C_1$ decrease and increase a little, respectively, and approach to steady states (see Fig.~\ref{Fig: s1}a3, b3, and c3).
+The fractions of states $C_2$ and $C_1$ increase and decrease a little, respectively, and approach to steady states (see Fig.~\ref{Fig: s1}a3, b3, and c3).

 In Fig.~\ref{Fig: s5}, the results with $s=5$ are presented.
 Compared with the results with strength $s=$1, the behaviors of the activity of the network become more complex.
-At short time scale, the state $O_1$ does not deactivate completely at $t\sim$ 0.1~s.
-With the time revolution, the fraction of state $O_1$ will approach to zero finally as shown in the mediate panels.
-In fact, if we neglect the slow process, the activity of the network will enter a bistable regime at long time scale.
+At short time scale, the state $O_1$ deactivates more rapidly than the case with $s=1$.
+The fast deactivation is due to the larger $s$.
+The larger connection between the nodes makes the propagation of the calcium signal faster, which consequently leads to fast deactivation.
+However, different from the case with $s=1$, at a time about 0.02~$s$, the deactivation of $O_1$ becomes relatively slower, which means a steady state, but disturbed by the slow process $O_1\leftrightarrows C_2$.
+With the time revolution, the fraction of state $O_1$ approaches to zero finally as shown in the mediate panels.
+In fact, if we neglect the slow process, the activity of the network enters a bistable regime at long time scale.
 However, the effect of the slow process $O_1\leftrightarrows C_2$ makes the time not enough to exhibit such behavior, which will be discussed later.
 At long time scale, the tendencies of fractions of states $O_1$, $C_1$, and $O_2$ at short time scale are smeared.
 A stable pattern as in the case with $s=1$ emerges at time $t>$20 s.
 Besides, with strength $s=5$, three networks also exhibit analogous behaviors.